Ria424/developers-animatesdk-docs/Document_object/Document92.md

 #### Usage

-document.id
+Document.id

 #### Description

-Read-only property; `integer`; a unique integer (assigned automatically) that identifies a document during a Flash session.
+Read-only property; `integer`; A unique integer (assigned automatically) that identifies a document during a Flash session.
 Use this property in conjunction with [Flash.findDocumentDOM()](../Flash_object/Flash25.md) to specify a particular document for an action.

 #### Example